-Daniele Gatti has conducted many new productions at leading opera houses all over the world, including the Vienna State Opera (Simon Boccanegra, Moses und Aron, Otello and Boris Godunov), La Scala Milan (Lohengrin, Wozzeck, Don Carlo and Lulu), the Bavarian State Opera in Munich (Aida and Fidelio), the Royal Opera House, Covent Garden (Otello, Falstaff), the Zurich Opera House (Falstaff, Parsifal, Otello, Die Meistersinger von Nürnberg and Mathis der Maler) and the Metropolitan Opera in New York, where he made his debut in a new production of Madama Butterfly in 1994, and where he returned February 2013 for an acclaimed new production of Parsifal.
-In December 2013 he opens the new season at La Scala with La traviata, closing appointment of the bicentenary Verdi’s celebrations.
+Daniele Gatti has conducted many new productions at leading opera houses and festivals worldwide, including the Vienna State Opera (Simon Boccanegra, Moses und Aron, Otello, Boris Godunov, Lulu), La Scala Milan (Lohengrin, Wozzeck, Don Carlo and Lulu), the Bavarian State Opera in Munich (Aida and Fidelio), the Royal Opera House, Covent Garden (Otello, Falstaff), the Zurich Opera House (Falstaff, Parsifal, Otello, Die Meistersinger von Nürnberg and Mathis der Maler) and the Metropolitan Opera in New York, where he made his début in a new production of Madama Butterfly in 1994, and where he returned in February 2013 for an acclaimed new production of Parsifal.
+In December 2013 he opened the new season at La Scala with La traviata, closing appointment of the bicentenary Verdi’s celebrations.

-He is also an exclusive artist with Sony.
+He is a Sony exclusive artist.
 His first two Sony recordings with the Orchestre National de France, dedicated to Debussy and Stravinsky, were released in 2012 and 2013.

 The DVD of Parsifal at the New York Met, production François Girard, was released in spring 2014.